Let’s talk about Twitter account security

 - Your password should consist of at least eight characters.
 It should include upper- and lower-cases, numbers, and special characters.

 - Try and create passwords that can’t be found in a dictionary.
 Hackers nowadays have programs that cycle through dictionaries to check if they can access your account.

 - Don’t use character strings like 12345, abcde, qweertyui, etc.

-While a secure password is a good start, Twitter offers you one more layer of protection for your account.
-It works like most two factor authentication systems out there: Every time you want to log into your account you will be sent a text message with a six-digit login code.
+While a secure password is a good start, Twitter offers you an additional layer of protection for your account.
+There login verification works like most two-factor authentication systems.
+Every time you want to log into your account you will be sent a text message with a six-digit login code.
 You’ll need both – your password and the code – to access your account.

-By the way: We’ve already talked about the 5 signs of a hacked social media account some time ago in this blog post.
+If you are not only worried about the security of your Twitter account, we can help you check the security of your other social media accounts as well.
+Here you can read more about the 5 signs of a hacked social media account.
 Read it if you want to find out whether you are a victim or not and what to do in case you were actually hacked!